pwikapanel/illustrator-panel/Adobe Exchange/Instructions to Testers.md

 4. click "Save All"
 you will get a "replace files" confirmation alert
 5. click "OK" when finished
-6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01 were created
+6. verify in the Finder that sync/Svija/SVG Files/page1-01.svg and page2-01.svg were created
-7. press space for quick look or open the SVG in Safari to verify that it matches the Illustrator file
+7. press space for Quick Look or open the SVG in Safari to verify that it matches the Illustrator file

 Repeat steps 3-7 but use the button "Save All & Close"